peterzieba/5Vpld/README.md

 Furthermore, if you are intending on working with the ATF150x parts, you should probably grab the newer fitters out of the Atmel Prochip package.

 ## Command line approach: CUPL & Your favorite text editor or IDE.
 This is probably the most solid approach assuming you are OK with using CUPL as a language.
 This approach can operate on both Linux and Windows without trouble.
+You should start with the WinCUPL approach as a prerequisite to getting the CUPL compiler and the examples/help files.
 Since WinCUPL simply is a front-end / IDE on top of the CUPL.EXE compiler and related programs, one can write the desired logic in CUPL, save it in a .PLD file using their favorite editor and have CUPL.EXE compile it into a .JED file for programming into a PLD.
 CPLD parts will require the additional step of using a fitter for the specific device to produce the .JED file.

 ![A detailed User's Guide to CUPL in PDF](vendor-docs/CUPL_USERS_GUIDE.pdf)